 In Tibet, beef and mutton are essential foods.
 The high-calorie content will positively affect combating the cold weather here, and the preparation is also simple.
 In winter, dried yak meat becomes a staple dish of Tibetans.

 Crispy and flavorful dried yak meat is associated with the highlands and Buddhist region of Tibet, where being vegetarian is a tradition.
 Still, vegetables cannot be grown because of the cold weather.

 Tibetans often combine dried yak meat in stewed curries or eat it directly.
 The high protein content of meat will benefit you.

 3. Yak Meat – Tibetan Beef

 Yaks are a famous dish in Tibet.
 It was domesticated 2000 years ago.
 Gradually, it became a source of meat, wool, milk, cheese, and wool for the Tibetans.
 In addition, Yaks are a towing and riding vehicle for humans.

 You can choose from different cooking methods for this food.
 Tibetans often dry, boil, roast, stew, or cook curries.
 Especially, you can eat it raw.
 You will feel the juiciness and slight sweetness of the meat.

 Besides consuming yak’s meat, people in the Himalayan region also turn its milk into a unique type of cheese called Chhurpi.
 You’ll come across two varieties of the Chhurpi: soft and hard.

-Curry is one of the Tibetan lunch recipes you must enjoy.
+Curry is one of the must-try Tibetan lunch specialties.
 Most regions in Tibet eat this dish.
-The distinctive and rich flavor of this delicacy is made up of yak, mutton, barley, yogurt, potatoes, and spices.
+This delicacy’s distinctive and rich flavor is made up of yak, mutton, barley, yogurt, potatoes, and spices.

 You can find Tibetan curry versions stewed, braised, fried, or toasted.
 The Tibetans have tried to create their own version of the curry, but the styles of the surrounding regions still influence it.